Crème Brûlée

 Step-by-Step Instructions

-In a medium saucepan, bring the cream to a gentle simmer, then immediately remove from the heat.
-Split the vanilla bean in half lengthwise and scrape out the seeds; add both the seeds and the pod to the cream and let sit for 15 minutes.
-(Alternatively, add the vanilla bean paste or vanilla extract.)
+In a saucepan, simmer the cream, then remove from heat.
+Split the vanilla bean, scrape out the seeds, and add both seeds and pod to the cream to steep for 15 minutes.
+If using vanilla paste or extract, add it after heating.

 vanilla bean and cream in pot